 Share Reserve.
-Initially, the aggregate number of our ordinary shares that may be issued pursuant to awards under our 2018 Plan is the sum of (1) shares, plus (2) any shares subject to outstanding options or other awards that were granted under our 2015 Plan and that are forfeited, terminated, expire or are otherwise not issued, up to a maximum of shares.
-Additionally, the number of ordinary shares reserved for issuance under our 2018 Plan will automatically increase on January 1 of each calendar year for ten years, starting on January 1, 2019 (assuming the 2018 Plan becomes effective in calendar year 2018) and ending on and including , 2028, in an amount equal to % of the total number of our ordinary shares outstanding on December 31 of the prior calendar year, or a lesser number of shares determined by our board of directors.
-The maximum number of our ordinary shares that may be issued upon the exercise of ISOs under our 2018 Plan is equal to
+Initially, the aggregate number of our ordinary shares that may be issued pursuant to awards under our 2018 Plan is 16,000,000 shares, which includes any shares subject to outstanding options or other awards that were granted under our 2015 Plan and that are forfeited, terminated, expire or are otherwise not issued.
+Additionally, upon board or committee approval the number of ordinary shares reserved for issuance under our 2018 Plan will increase on January 1 of each calendar year for ten years, starting on January 1, 2019 (assuming the 2018 Plan becomes effective in calendar year 2018) and ending on and including , 2028, in an amount up to 4% of the total number of our ordinary shares outstanding on December 31 of the prior calendar year, or a lesser number of shares determined by our board of directors.
+The maximum number of our ordinary shares that may be issued upon the exercise of ISOs under our 2018 Plan is equal to 48,000,000.